 Website: Fighterworld

-Located just 20 minutes drive north of Newcastle, near the RAAF Base at Williamtown, Fighterworld is an aviation museum featuring ‘hands on’ experiences.
-Exhibited in two hangars, visitors can walk-around, touch and look into the cockpits of famous aircraft such as the Mirage III, the Avon Sabre, the Gloster Meteor, the first Vampire jet built in Australia and new in 2013 the mighty F-111.
+Just 20 minutes north of Newcastle, Fighterworld is an aviation museum where kids can walk around, touch, and peek into the cockpits of famous aircraft.
+Housed in two hangars, the collection includes the Mirage III, Avon Sabre, Gloster Meteor, the first Australian-built Vampire jet, and the mighty F-111.
+It’s hands-on and tactile—perfect for plane-loving kids.
 For more information, including tips on making the most of your visit, read the Newy With Kids review of Fighter World.

 Fort Scratchley